AxisCommunications/signed-video-framework/tests/README.md

 *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# Signed Video Framework Tests
+# Signed Video Framework tests

 ## Prerequisites
 The repository comes with unittests which use the check test framework.
 For getting and installing libcheck see [libcheck](https://libcheck.github.io/check/).